-“In the spirit of celebrating the extraordinary contributions of everyday people, we’re excited to announce Jim Obergefell as our keynote speaker,” said Nick Fish.
+“In the spirit of celebrating the extraordinary contributions of everyday people, we’re excited to announce Jim Obergefell as our keynote speaker,” said Nick Fish, American Atheists’ President.
 “For decades, Christian supremacists have waged a vicious war against equality.
 In 2015, however, Jim dealt them a heavy blow when the Supreme Court refused to permanently cement religious dogma into our nation’s law.”

 “Each of us has the power to be an activist and fight for change.
 We’re excited to be bringing in so many atheists who, like Jim, are challenging religious privilege in their local communities and at the state and national level,” said Debbie Goddard, Vice President for Programs.

 “And it’s all the more timely today,” added Fish.
 “Just last week, two Tennessee state legislators introduced a bill to ban same-sex marriage in the state based on religion.
 In Indiana, a tax business denied service to a lesbian couple, citing religion.
 Just three days ago, a Tennessee wedding cake shop refused to serve a lesbian couple, citing “spiritual conviction.”
 And with Project Blitz pushing through legislation and the Alliance Defending Freedom defending licenses-to-discriminate, we have our work cut out for us.”